 When you arrive in Malta you don’t know exactly where to position yourself, in Europe or in Northern Africa.
 Because of its location in the Mediterranean Sea, close to the Arab countries Tunisia and Libya, but even closer to Sicily, Malta has influences from both cultures from their language (the Maltese language sounds both Italian and Arab, I know, a weird combination – due to the fact that it descends from an Arabic dialect spoken in Sicily between the end of the ninth century and the end of the twelfth century) until their way of living, architecture, and food.

-The island is rather small – 316 km2 – but has a lot of things to offer, no matter if you are visiting for your honeymoon or just a normal vacation – history, lovely cities, smaller islands, clear blue waters – just enough to fill to the maximum one week of staying here or two weeks of blended relaxation and wandering around places filled with history.
+The island is rather small – 316 km2 – but has a lot of things to offer, no matter if you are visiting for your honeymoon or just a normal vacation – history, lovely cities, smaller islands, clear blue waters.
+Just enough to fill to the maximum one week of staying here or two weeks of blended relaxation and wandering around places filled with history.

 When to visit Malta

 I have visited Malta in early September and the weather was just perfect from my point of view, warm enough to get a lovely tan, but chilly enough in the evening to get a proper night’s sleep.

 Now it depends on your personal preference, but from June to August temperatures can get pretty high.
 Also, this period is considered the high season and that’s when most tourists visit the island.
 Moreover, the temperature can get pretty high stopping you from making the best out of your Malta itinerary.

 How much time to spend in Malta